qunitjs/qunit/CONTRIBUTING.md

 ### Code

-For code changes, you'll need to have [`node.js`](https://nodejs.org/en/) and [`yarn`](https://yarnpkg.com/en/) installed on your machine.
+For code changes, you'll need to have [`node.js`](https://nodejs.org/en/) installed on your machine.

-Install dependencies in the repository via `yarn install`.
-Make your code changes and run `yarn test` to lint and test the changes.
-To run tests as you make changes to the code base, you can use `yarn dev` which will rebuild QUnit and run tests any time you make a change to the source code.
+Install dependencies in the repository via `npm install`.
+Make your code changes and run `npm test` to lint and test the changes.
+To run tests as you make changes to the code base, you can use `npm run dev` which will rebuild QUnit and run tests any time you make a change to the source code.

 Almost all code changes should be accompanied by new unit tests to verify the